dthx2710/Dolicon-Blue-Archive/src/pages/student/erika.md

 atkType: Explosion
 defType: Light Armour
 combatEnvironment:
-  desert: Bad
+  outdoor: C
-  indoor: Neutral
+  indoor: B
-  outdoor: Good
+  urban: A
 exSkill:
   exCost: 3
   exText: Reloads immediately after the skill is activated and then the normal